social-streets/the-slice/site-template/src/data/articles/donnybrook-quarter-bow-photo-essay.md

 tags:
   - "features"
 featuredImage: "/images/Donnybrook-quarter-credit-Yev-Kazannik9.jpg"
+author: "yev-kazannik"
+excerpt: "But the open, Mediterranean-style design is also part of a wider mission for Barber beyond just aesthetics."
 ---

 Donnybrook Quarter is a housing development in Bow, at the intersection of Old Ford Road and Parnell Road.
 Much like the iconic [Cranbrook Estate](https://romanroadlondon.com/cranbrook-estate-in-pictures/) or [Sulkin House](https://romanroadlondon.com/sulkin-house-gallery-yev-kazzanik/), which are built in their own unique style, Donnybrook is an architectural feat – a housing development like no other.